Fxztam/FormsWebSocketBasic/README.md

 <img src="http://www.fmatz.com/WS-PL-13-01-_2018_13-30-06.png" />

-You have located the chk-websocket.html in the /forms/java directory, some code lines in this source here:
+You have located the chk-websocket.html in the /forms/java directory, some code lines from this source here:

 1. In the HTML page, add a reference to the needed JS file, the file location is in /forms/java
 ```js